Quality and Patient Safety

 The Leapfrog Group is an employer-based coalition advocating for improved transparency of the quality and safety in hospitals.
 Its national Hospital Safety Scores are based on voluntarily submitted hospital surveys from organizations that demonstrate a commitment to transparency.
 The survey reviews hospitals on three key areas: how patients fare, resources used in caring for patients and leadership and organizational structures that promote patient safety.

-Rush-Copley has an “A” Hospital Safety ScoreSM.
-The A score was awarded in the Spring 2015 update to the Hospital Safety Score with A, B, C, D or F scores assigned to U.S. hospitals based on preventable medical errors, injuries, accidents and infections.
-Rush-Copley is the only hospital in the greater Fox Valley area to have earned "Straight As” since 2012 when the Leapfrog scores were first published.
+Rush Copley has an “A” Hospital Safety ScoreSM.
+The A score was awarded in the fall 2018 update to the Hospital Safety Score with A, B, C, D or F scores assigned to U.S. hospitals based on preventable medical errors, injuries, accidents and infections.
+Rush Copley is the only hospital in the greater Fox Valley area to have earned "Straight As” since 2012 when the Leapfrog scores were first published.

 A caregiver’s clean hands are important to reduce infection when treating patients.
 This initiative is part of the National Patient Safety Goals